xinjli/pytensor/README.md

-# PYDL: A Deep Learning framework with pure numpy
+# pytensor: A Deep Learning framework with pure numpy

-PYDL is a deep learning framework implemented with pure numpy.
+pytensor is a deep learning framework implemented with pure numpy.

 ## Features